 - Anti-Hero: Bodie, he may want the villagers to fear him but he's not cold-hearted enough to see harm come to them.
 Especially Cholly and Miz Bijou

-- Babies Make Everything Better: Baby Fat Scott seems to do this in the three issue when his farts makes for a fertilizer that instantly grow vegetable and fruits.
+- Babies Make Everything Better: Baby Fat Scott seems to do this in the two issue when his farts makes for a fertilizer that instantly grow vegetable and fruits.
 Which was perfect for the village since it was in a drought until the people actually taste it.

 - Butt-Monkey: Bodie, suffers amusing injuries and just can't seem to scare anyone.